Mobile Suit Gundam: Lost War Chronicles: Earth Federation Forces

 Sgt.
-Anish Hoffman - A member of the Experimental Unit.
+Anish Roffman (アニッシュ・ロフマン) — A member of the Experimental Unit.
 Other wingman of the main character.
 Has a funny personality and acts some sort of a comic relief in the story.
 After the death of Larry however, he changes completely.
 He becomes angered by Matt's pacifist attitude and decide to kill all Zeon enemies.

-Private 1st Class Annie Brevig — An African-American woman.
+Private 1st Class Annie Brevig (アニー・ブレビッグ) — An African-American woman.
 Member of the Experimental Unit and the engineer of the team.
 After the battle of Jaburo, She transferred to the Pegasus Class battleship Thoroughbred.
 (She stays with the unit in the game.)
 She also seems to have feelings for the main character, as seen in one of the cut-scenes.

-Admiral John Kowen - Federation Commander in charge of the unit in the game.
+Admiral John Kowen (ジョン・コーウェン) — Federation Commander in charge of the unit in the game.
 Later he is put charge of the Gundam Development Project in Gundam 0083.

 Principality of Zeon

 Lt.
 Ken Bederstadt — A Zeon pilot, Ken is the Captain leading the Zeon MS squad featured in the game and in the manga.
 He enters the One Year War as a foreign legion soldier who rose to the rank of Lieutenant, leaving behind his only daughter.
 It is unknown what happened to his wife.
 He earned the nicknamed "pitiless war god" after he is driven into a killing frenzy due to the death of Corporal Yuki during a Federation attack.
 He survived the war and served in the Zeon Republic Army after the war.
 In the manga, he first piloted a MS-06 Zaku and later a customized Gelgoog.
 In the game, the player assumes his role in the Zeon Story.
 He is featured in the PS2 game, G Generation Spirits as an obtainable character.
 Just like Healy, he doesn't appear in the game, other characters simply refer him as "Captain".

 May Cowin — A 15 years old, cheerful child prodigy and an engineer who accompanies the Zeon MS Squad.
 Ken cares a lot about her as she reminds him of his daughter.
 She worked in Anaheim electronics after the war.
 She was sought after by both the Titans and Zeon Remanats and was saved by Matt Healy under the request of Lt.
 Ken Bederstadt.
 She is featured in the PS2 game, G Generation Spirits as an obtainable character.